 - If you take your child out of school early or they are tardy to school, please go to the elementary office with them and sign them in or out with the office personnel.
-If an authorized adult or a sibling is picking them up or bringing them to school they need to sign them in or out in the elementary office. - When you pick up your child after school make sure the teacher sees that you have your child(ren) in grades preschool through second grade. - If you need to change where your child goes at the end of the day, please try to contact the school before 2:30.
-Waiting until the last minute causes confusion for the child and teacher. - Talk with your child about what to do after school and make sure you send notes or call before 2:30 if the normal routine is changed.
+If an authorized adult or a sibling is picking them up or bringing them to school they need to sign them in or out in the elementary office. - If you need to change where your child goes at the end of the day, please contact the school before 2:30. - Talk with your child about what to do after school and make sure you send notes or call before 2:30 if the normal routine is changed.
 Also make sure they know where to go in the case of emergency dismissals.